Sridevi139/guardianx/README.md

 - **Relevant factual context**
 - Explicit handling of uncertainty

-Built with a strong focus on **responsible AI usage**, user experience, and hackathon-grade engineering.
+Built with a strong focus on **responsible AI usage** and user experience

 ---